akyuzg/daily-affirmation-android/README.md

 # Daily Affirmation (IN PROGRESS)
- An Android app written in Kotlin that demonstrates a clean architecture with MVVM using Jetpack Compose It aims to encourage users to make affirmations on a daily basis.
+ An Android app written in Kotlin that demonstrates a clean architecture with MVVM using Jetpack Compose.
+ It aims to encourage users to make affirmations on a daily basis.

+Gradle Kotlin DSL used

  ##### Android Jetpack Components used:
 - ViewModel